MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

-Second, we perform a cross-match with reference galaxy cluster catalogs.
-We compare our detected catalog of candidates with the PSZ2 catalog.
-The distribution of nearest neighbors distance is shown on Fig.~\ref{psz2} From our 3969 detections, we find 1243 in common with the PSZ2 (and there is 418 objects in the PSZ2 that have no counterpart in the HAD catalog) among which 997 are confirmed galaxy clusters and have $Q_{\rm Neural} > 0.6$\footnote{This quantity is derived from a previous quality assessment using the ANN presented in \citet{agh14}.} in the PSZ2 catalog.
-We also detect 496 known clusters that are missing from PSZ2 (considering ACT, SPT, Redmapper, Wen+12, and MCXC catalogs).
+Then, we performed a cross-match with reference galaxy cluster catalogues.
+We compared our catalogue of candidates with the PSZ2 catalogue.
+The distribution of distance to nearest neighbor is shown in Fig.~\ref{psz2} Among the 3969 HAD sources, we find 1243 in common with the PSZ2 sources among which 997 are confirmed galaxy clusters all having an ANN quality factor $Q_{\rm Neural} > 0.6$ as defined in \citet{agh14}.
+The HAD catalogue additionally contains 496 known clusters that are missing from PSZ2 (they are contained in the ACT, SPT, redMaPPer, Wen+12, or MCXC catalogues).
 Figure~\ref{psz2} shows clearly the two populations of sources common and not common with PSZ2.
-For common sources we obtain a typical position mismatch below 4 arcmin compared to the position presented in the PSZ2.
-For very extended sources the position mismatch can reach up to 10 arcmin.
-This position mismatch is consistent with the Planck experiment resolution.
-The case of extended objects strongly depends on the exact methodology used to define the galaxy cluster position.
-Nevertheless, considering the number density in Planck SZ catalog and HAD catalog, within a radius of 10 arcmin the number of chance association is 15 ($\simeq 1\%$ of the PSZ2 sample) and within a radius of 4 arcmin this number is 4.
-It implies that a 10 arcmin matching distance provides a robust association between objets.\\ Figure~\ref{mcxc} presents the nearest neighbors distance distribution between HAD and MCXC objects, that presents similar properties than the matching of HAD and PSZ2 objects.
-The matching procedure of the HAD catalog outputs the following positional associations with reference catalogs: \begin{itemize} \item[$\bullet$] 1243 HAD sources in common with PSZ2 \item[$\bullet$] 601 HAD sources matched with known X-ray clusters from MCXC (including 92 objects not in PSZ2) \item[$\bullet$] 687 HAD sources matched with over-density of galaxies (N200 > 25) from Wen+12 (including 276 objects not in PSZ2), we estimated a maximum number of chance association of 20 at 99\% confidence level. \item[$\bullet$] 469 HAD sources matched with over-density of galaxies ($\Lambda$ > 50) from RedMapper (including 179 objects not in PSZ2) \item[$\bullet$] 10 HAD sources matched with SPT only known clusters \item[$\bullet$] 7 HAD sources matched with ACT only known clusters \end{itemize}
+For the sources common to HAD and to PSZ2 the typical separation is below 4 arcmin consistent with the $Planck$ resolution.
+For very extended sources the position mismatch between HAD and PSZ2 can reach up to 10 arcmin.
+It strongly depends on the exact methodology used to define the galaxy cluster position.
+Nevertheless, considering the number density in $Planck$ SZ catalogue and HAD catalogue, within a radius of 10 arcmin the number of chance association is 15 ($\simeq 1\%$ of the PSZ2 sample) and within a radius of 4 arcmin this number is 4.
+It implies that a 10 arcmin matching distance still provides a robust association between HAD and PSZ2 sources.\\ Figure~\ref{psz2} presents the distribution of distance nearest neighbors between HAD and MCXC objects.
+The matching procedure of the HAD catalogue outputs the following positional associations with reference catalogues: \begin{itemize} \item[$\bullet$] 1243 HAD sources in common with PSZ2 \item[$\bullet$] 601 HAD sources matched with known X-ray clusters from MCXC (including 92 objects not in PSZ2) \item[$\bullet$] 687 HAD sources matched with over-density of galaxies ($N_{200}$ > 25) from WHL12 (including 276 objects not in PSZ2), we estimated a maximum number of chance association of 20 at 99\% confidence level. \item[$\bullet$] 115 HAD sources matched with over-density of galaxies ($N_{500}$ > 8) from new clusters of WHL15 (including 79 objects not in PSZ2), we estimated a maximum number of chance association of 18 at 99\% confidence level. \item[$\bullet$] 1400 HAD sources matched with over-density of galaxies ($R_{L}$ > 10) from WHY18 (including 649 objects not in PSZ2), we estimated a maximum number of chance association of 50 at 99\% confidence level. \item[$\bullet$] 469 HAD sources matched with over-density of galaxies ($\Lambda$ > 50) from redMaPPer (including 179 objects not in PSZ2) \item[$\bullet$] 35 HAD sources matched with SPT clusters \item[$\bullet$] 43 HAD sources matched with ACT clusters \end{itemize} The cross-matched numbers are summarized in Table.~\ref{tab_cross}.
+Objects present in the PSZ2 catalogue that are not present in the HAD catalogue (418 sources in total) consists of extended sources (smeared out by our matched-filter) or sources with a very low quality flag from the ANN.
+A low quality ANN quality assessment implies either that these sources are spurious detection or are showing contamination by at least another type of astrophysical emission.